-As human beings, we have always been fascinated by the unknown, and we need to understand it, interpret it, and draw results from it.
+As human beings, we have always been fascinated by the unknown, and we need to understand, interpret, and draw results from it.
 Today, however, living in an increasingly hyper-technological, interconnected world, where we collect billions and billions of information and data, we have difficulty because our ability to acquire data exceeds our ability to give meaning to it.

 Besides data itself, visualization becomes crucial in driving the root cause analysis, explaining concepts, and extracting useful insights from data.
 Also, visualization can help provide data that is understandable by non-data experts.